-Interest rate swap contracts have been taken out by the Credit Union, the Portavia Trust No.1 and the Portavia Trust No.2 with other financial institutions.
+As at 30 June, the Portavia Trust No.1 and the Portavia Trust No.2 has interest rate swap contracts with Westpac Banking Corporation.
 These entities pay a fixed rate of interest in return for a floating rate receipt.
 The payment flows are usually netted against each other, with the difference being paid by one party to the other.

-At 30 June 2016, the Credit Union had a \$25 million non-amortising interest rate swap in place with the Commonwealth Bank of Australia.
+During the year, the Credit Union's \$25 million non-amortising interest rate swap with the Commonwealth Bank of Australia matured.
 The swaps in the Portavia Trust No.1 and the Portavia Trust No.2 have amortising profiles.
-The Notional Amounts included in the table below represent the total notional amounts for the Credit Union, the Portavia Trust No.1 and Portavia Trust No.2 as at 30 June 2016.
+The Notional Amounts included in the table below represent the total notional amounts for the Credit Union, the Portavia Trust No.1 and Portavia Trust No.2 as at 30 June 2017.